World / Comment / October 29, 2024

 Whoever wins the US election, the start of a new administration should be an opportunity for a serious reevaluation of US policy toward the war in Ukraine.
 For it is abundantly clear that the present course is unsustainable, and if persisted in, is likely to lead sooner or later either to Ukrainian collapse or to direct NATO involvement in war with Russia.
 This is indeed now tacitly admitted by some US commentators like Robert Kagan, though he has not been willing to tell Americans that they must go to war in order to prevent Ukrainian defeat or a compromise peace.

 The news from the Ukrainian front line is grim.
 Ukrainian forces are heavily outnumbered and outmatched in artillery and ammunition.
 There are growing signs of exhaustion, demoralization, desertion, and evasion of service by both the elites and ordinary people.
 Russian success is grounded in the fact that Russia simply has far greater resources than Ukraine in terms of both industry and manpower.
-It has been able to recruit hundreds of thousands of new troops by paying them very high wages, up to six times the average salaries in the regions from which they are drawn.
+It has been able to recruit hundreds of thousands of new troops by paying them very high wages.
+The salary for Russian soldiers in Ukraine is reported to be Rs200,000 per month, which is around three times the Russian average wage for 2023, and up to five times the average salary in the poorer areas of Russia from which most of the soldiers are recruited.
+Individual provinces also give extra bonuses.

 Ukrainians and Western hawks claim that more Western weapons will make a critical difference; and indeed, if some of these had been provided in 2022, when the Russian armed forces were outnumbered and in serious disarray, they might have led to much greater Ukrainian success.
 Now however, so great is the Russian advantage that Western supplies can make little difference.